Furries-UwU/legacy-GDMP-Shared/README.md

 # GDMP-Shared

-Shared library used between the Client and Server
+Static library used between the Client and Server

 ## Credits